 2D Pixel Art

-Pixel art is one of the most popular game art styles in the field.
+Pixel art design is one of the most popular video game art styles in the field.
 Each pixel is a square or basic shape that makes up a tiny part of an object, character or set in a digital image.

 Vector Art